jenkinsci/thin-backup-plugin/README.md

 backing up your build archives.
 Once again, be careful with this option because it could be very **time consuming** and probably needs **a ton of disk space**!

+#### Backup next build number file
+If this option is enabled, the file `nextBuildNumber` will also be backed up.

+#### Backup 'config-history' folder
+If this option is enabled, the directory `config-history` will also be backed up.
+The plugin which creates this folder is the [Job Configuration History Plugin](https://plugins.jenkins.io/jobConfigHistory/).

 #### Backup 'userContents'

 Jenkins provides a URL where you can put common data (e.g., static HTML, Tools, etc.).
 You can